pensjonatus/flash-fiction/blog/angelic-babies.md

 ---
-title: 'Angelic babies'
+title: Angelic babies
 date: '2024-08-27'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 The reverend and his church group were protesting against abortion when an angel